sidkrish03/Coin-Flip-Game-Design/src/com/java/design/game/coinflip/Use-Case-Description.md

 2. A coin is available

 Goals
-1. One player wins and other loses
+1. One mineSweeperPlayer wins and other loses